Skip to content

 I’ve always encouraged my fellow INFPs to find their strengths and pursue a career catering to their innate gifts.
 This blog is a constant reminder to “figure out your strengths, don’t patch up weaknesses, be authentic, nurture your gifts” and so on.
 Actually, I’ve already written them in the posts linked below.

 Last August, my life roared with opportunities.
-It’s supposed to be thrilling, right?

-You bet my Ne (Extraverted Intuition) was smug-faced, celebrating with each opportunity it heard.
+So you bet my Ne (Extraverted Intuition) was smug-faced, celebrating with each opportunity it heard.
 I felt the excitement coursing through my back.
 A new life chapter’s unfolding right before my eyes.

 “I can do this!”
 I thought.